Updated May 23, 2022

 As remote work and telecommuting becomes standard, companies will have to plan for employees spending more time away from their co-workers.

-Already, 63% of workers have spent less time socializing with their colleagues since COVID-19 was declared a pandemic.
+When this data was collected, 63% of workers had already spent less time socializing with their colleagues since COVID-19 was declared a pandemic.

 To experts, the decline in employee socializing makes sense.